 *Full earned credit for assignments turned in on time.

+Excellent commentary on a timely and tough topic!

 Synthesis Paper Two

 Ernest Solar

 George Mason University

 Spring 2010

 Bullying

 Bullying is defined as behavior that is repeated over time by an individual with more power for the purpose to bring about physical, verbal, or relational harm to a weaker individual (Smith, Varjas, Meyers, Marshall, Ruffner, & Graybill, 2010).
 In a 2004 U.S. government report, approximately 7% of students in Middle School (MS) and High School (HS) had reported being bullied at school during 2003 (Cho, Hendrickson, & Mock, 2009).
 Bradshaw, Sawyer, and O’Brennan (2007) reported an estimated 30% of students experience bullying behaviors.
 These three research studies outline the prevalence of bullying experienced by students while attending school, the perception of bullying by students and teachers, and the impact of teasing related to bullying.